-Corridor width A grid connection corridor has been identified for the assessment and placement of the grid connection infrastructure, comprising 250m around the entire perimeter of the proposed substation sites.
-The entire corridor is proposed for development provided the infrastructure remains within the assessed corridor Associated infrastructure The substation will consist of high voltage substation yard to allow for multiple (up to) 132kV feeder bays and transformers, control building, telecommunication infrastructure, access roads, etc, including the following: Standard substation electrical equipment, including but not limited to transformers, busbars, office area, operation and control room, workshop, and storage area, feeder bays, transformers, stringer strain beams, insulators, isolators, conductors, circuit breakers, lightning arrestors, relays, capacitor banks, batteries, wave trappers, switchyard, metering and indication instruments, equipment for carrier current, surge protection and outgoing feeders, as may be needed.
-The control building, telecommunication infrastructure, oil dam(s) Workshop and office area within the substation footprint Fencing around the substation Lighting and security infrastructure All the access road infrastructure to and within the substation Further ancillary infrastructure including but not limited to lighting, lightning protection, fencing, buildings required for operation (ablutions, office, workshop and control room, security fencing and gating, parking area, concrete batching plant (if required), waste storage/disposal and storerooms).
-Termination works All works and components required for connection at and into the Collector Substation comprising up to 1.5ha and including the necessary up to 132kV voltage electrical components, including amongst others standard substation electrical equipment as may be needed (feeder bays, transformers, busbars, stringer strain beams, insulators, isolators, conductors, circuit breakers, lightning arrestors, relays, capacitor banks, batteries, wave trapped switchyard, metering and indication instruments, equipment carrier current, surge protection and outgoing feeders).
+Corridor width carrier current, surge protection and outgoing feeders, as may be needed.
+A 250m buffer around the Collector Substation will be assessed to ensure flexibility in routing the powerline.
+A grid connection corridor has been identified for the assessment and placement of the grid connection infrastructure, comprising of 500m wide corridor including 250m around the entire perimeter of the proposed substation sites.
+The entire corridor is proposed for development provided the infrastructure remains within the assessed corridor.
+Associated infrastructure The substation will consist of high voltage substation yard to allow for multiple 132kV feeder bays and transformers, control building, telecommunication infrastructure, access roads, etc, including the following: Telecommunication infrastructure (including along the length of the powerline and within the substation).
+Workshop, control building and office area within the substation footprint.
+Fencing around the substation.
+Lighting and security infrastructure.
+All the access road infrastructure to and within the substation Further ancillary infrastructure including but not limited to lighting, lightning protection, fencing, buildings required for operation (ablutions, office, workshop and control room, security fencing and gating, parking area, concrete batching plant (if required), waste storage/disposal and storerooms).
+Termination works All works and components required for connection at and into the Collector Substation comprising up to 1.5ha including the necessary 132kV voltage electrical components, including amongst others standard substation electrical equipment as may be needed (feeder bays, transformers, busbars, stringer strain beams, insulators, isolators, conductors, circuit breakers, lightning arrestors, relays, capacitor banks, batteries, wave trappers, switchyard, metering and indication instruments, equipment for carrier current, surge protection and outgoing feeders.

 Roads Infrastructure Road servitude and access roads Approximately 6 meters wide, however where required for turning circle/bypass areas, access or internal roads will be up to 20m wide to allow for larger component transport.
-During operation, vegetation maintenance by partial clearing/maintenance in grid servitude for operation, safety and maintenance reasons.
+During operation, vegetation maintenance by partial clearing/maintenance in grid servitude fo operation, safety and maintenance reasons.